 “post” as a paleontologist working on the site, so I am not actively involved in the project at this point.
 I wish the Burpee and their collaborators well with continued efforts at the site, and I look forward to seeing their future discoveries.

 A new site near the town of Hanksville, Utah, has yielded 100s of dinosaur bones.
 The site is located within the Morrison Formation, a rock unit composed of sandstones, siltstones, and clays laid down by braided rivers in an ancient floodplain 145-150 million years ago.
 This was the zenith of gigantism in dinosaurs, the largest of which were the sauropod dinosaurs, some of which exceeded 30 meters in length!
 The site was featured by National Geographic, named one of the top ten paleontology sites of 2008, and was featured in a German documentary on Utah dinosaurs.

 The Hanksville-Burpee site preserves a natural “log-jam” of dinosaur bones, petrified logs, and invertebrate fossils.
-The dig itself is a coordinated effort of the Burpee Museum of Natural History in Rockford, Illinois, Western Illinois University, and the Utah Bureau of Land Management.
+The dig itself is a coordinated effort of the Burpee Museum of Natural History in Rockford, Illinois, the Utah Bureau of Land Management, and other institutions.